Rail transport in Botswana: 1890 – 1900

-The first section of railway track in Botswana was laid in 1896.
-Mafeking (now Mafikeng) was then the rail-head and the administrative capital of the British Protectorate of Bechuanaland, now Botswana, even though the town was not within that Protectorate, but was then in the Cape Province of South Africa.
-The town was the base for the construction of the railway through Botswana to Rhodesia (now Zimbabwe, part of the ambition of Cecil Rhodes for a "Cape to Cairo" railway.
+Mafeking (now Mafikeng) was then the rail-head and the administrative capital of the British Protectorate of Bechuanaland, now Botswana, even though Mafeking was geographically located in the Cape Colony.
+The town was the base for the construction of the railway through Botswana to Rhodesia (now Zimbabwe), part of the ambition of Cecil Rhodes for a Cape to Cairo railway.
 The section through Botswana was built to connect to Bulawayo in Zimbabwe, a route previously covered by horse-drawn stage-coaches.
-The first train arrived in Bulawayo on 19th October 1897.
+The first train arrived in Bulawayo on 19 October 1897.